-We have a committed, secured Credit Agreement with Stifel Bank.
-At December 31, 2017, we had \$264.0 million outstanding on our revolving credit facility, which is included in short-term borrowings in the consolidated statement of financial condition, and were in compliance with all covenants.
+We have a committed, secured Credit Agreement with SB&T. At December 31, 2018, we had no advances on our revolving credit facility and were in compliance with all covenants.
 See Note 7 for further discussion of our short-term borrowings.
-Interest expense on the revolving credit facility and intercompany loan for the year ended December 31, 2017 was \$6.2 million and is included in interest expense in the accompanying the consolidated statement of operations.

 We have an intercompany loan with the Parent, at a rate equal to the Prime Rate plus 0.25%.
-Our peak borrowing on the intercompany loan was \$247.0 million during the year ended December 31, 2017.
-There was no outstanding balance on the loan at December 31, 2017.
-Interest expense on the revolving credit facility and intercompany loan for the year ended December 31, 2017 was \$2.6 million and is included in interest expense in the accompanying the consolidated statement of operations.
+Our peak borrowing on the intercompany loan was \$188.0 million during the year ended December 31, 2018.
+There was no outstanding balance on the loan at December 31, 2018.